Tausūg people: Etymology

+The first half of the name Tausug derives from the Tausug word tau, meaning person.
+The term sūg is widely accepted to derive from the word meaning sea current, with the definition of the whole name meaning “people of the [sea] currents”.

+Sūg is the modern form of the older term Sulug (meaning "[sea] currents"), which was also the old name of the island of Jolo.
+It is derived from Proto-Malayo-Polynesian *sələg (“flowing water, current”), and is a cognate of Cebuano sulog, Tagalog silig, and Malay suluk.

 History

 Pre-Islamic era

-During the 13th century the Tausug people began migrating to present-day Zamboanga and the Sulu archipelago from their homelands in northeastern Mindanao.
-Scott (1994) mentions the origins of the Tausugs as being the descendants of ancient Butuanons and Surigaonons from the Rajahnate of Butuan, who moved south and established a spice trading port in pre-Islamic Sulu.
-Sultan Batarah Shah Tengah, who ruled as sultan in 1600, was said to be an actual native of Butuan.
-The Butuanon-Surigaonon origins of the Tausugs is suggested by the relationship of their languages, as the Butuanon, Surigaonon and Tausug languages are all grouped under the Southern sub-family of Visayan.
-Subsequently, the Tausug language is closely related to other Southern Bisayan languages like the Butuanon language, which is still spoken in northeastern Mindanao to this day.
+During the 13th century, the Tausug people began migrating to present-day Zamboanga and the Sulu archipelago from their homelands in northeastern Mindanao.
+William Scott (1994) calls the Tausugs the descendants of the ancient Butuanons and Surigaonons from the Rajahnate of Butuan, who moved south and established a spice trading port in Sulu.
+Sultan Batarah Shah Tengah, who ruled in 1600, was said to have been a native of Butuan.
+The Butuanon-Surigaonon origin of the Tausugs is suggested by the relationship of their languages, as the Butuanon, Surigaonon and Tausug languages are all grouped under the Southern Visayan sub-family.
+Consequently, the Tausug language is closely related to other Southern Bisayan languages like the Butuanon language, which is still spoken in northeastern Mindanao to this day.

-Prior to the establishment of the sultanate, the Tausug lived in communities called a banwa.
-Each banwa is headed by a leader known as a panglima along with a shaman called a mangungubat.
-The panglima is usually a man with a strong political and physical leadership among the community folks.
-The shaman may either be a man or a woman, and they are specialized in contacting the spiritual realm.
-The shamans are also exempted from practicing traditional marriage as they can have sensual relationships with the same sex, a common trait in numerous tribes throughout the Philippine archipelago and northern Borneo in pre-Islamic and pre-Christian times.
-Each banwa is considered as an independent state, the same with the city-states of other regions in Asia.
-The Tausug during the era had trade relations with other neighboring Tausug banwas, the Yakan of Basilan, and the nomadic Sama Bajau.
+Prior to the establishment of the sultanate, the Tausug lived in communities called banwa.
+Each banwa was headed by a leader known as a panglima along with a shaman called a mangungubat.
+The shaman could be either a man or a woman.
+Each banwa was considered an independent state, like other city-states in Asia.
+The Tausug of the era had trade relations with neighboring Tausug banwas, the Yakan people of Basilan, and the nomadic Sama-Bajau.

-The Tausug became the dominant ethnic group in the Sulu archipelago, dominating over the local Sama-Bajau people, after they were Islamized in the 14th century and established the sultanate of Sulu in the 15th century.